nockieboy/YM2149_PSG_system/README.md

     be looked at by Jose Tejada, it is no longer in use because of the new 'BHG_jt49_filter_mixer.sv' replacement.

 ## Build
-This project is tested and verified in ModelSim and on an Arrow DECA (MAX 10M50) FPGA development board with attached 8-bit host computer.
+This project is tested and verified in ModelSim and on an Arrow DECA (MAX 10M50) FPGA development board with attached 8-bit host computer running Z80 CP/M.  A number of music files have been tested, including game soundtracks, with great results.
+See the eevBlog forum for some .mp3 samples and more.